Migrating Target Rate Sensors To Target Timeframes#

 Setting up data sources#

-Once installed, you'll need to setup a data source that represents data coming from this integration.
-This can be done by following the link or searching for the integration in your integrations view.
-You'll need a data source for each of your meters (e.g. one for import and one for export)
+Once installed, you'll need to configure the integration by setting up a data source that represents data coming from this integration.
+This can be done by following the link or navigating to your integrations view, clicking 'Add integration' and searching for 'Target Timeframes'.
+You'll need a data source for each of your meters you want to create target rate sensors for (e.g. one for import and one for export).

 The recommended name is Octopus Energy Import